Neogoma/stardust-SDK-doc/developer/1_2_point_cloud_import.md

 # Importing the point cloud and create your content

-In this page we are going to cover how to create your own content locally without using the editor.
+In this page we are going to cover how to create your own content locally without using the Stardust web editor.

 ## Import the point cloud